skippyr/nostalgia/README.md

 # Nostalgia

-A 32x32 cursor for X11 with retro shape inspired by the old cursors from MacOS, Windows Xp and default X11 cursor.
+A 32x32 cursor for X11 with retro shape and its own touch of creativity.
+Inspired by the old cursors from MacOS, Windows Xp and default X11 cursor.

 ## Dependencies
   + [`becho`](https://github.com/skippyr/becho)